 I decided to share it for this months Recipe Redux; the challenge was to make something to eat on the road, something that is a fail safe for road trips or maybe long bike rides.
 Hummus is always my dish of choice when packing for a long journey.
 It’s healthy, easy, delicious and goes great with crackers, carrot sticks or just eaten with a spoon.

-Recipe for Trent and Lara’s Roasted Garlic Hummus
+Roasted Garlic Hummus

-4 cloves of roasted garlic*
+- 4 cloves garlic roasted*

-1/2 cup lemon juice
+- 1/2 cup lemon juiced

-1/2 cup tahini
+- 1/2 cup tahini paste

-1 tsp cumin
+- 1 tsp cumin ground

-- 1/2 tsp coriander
+- 1/2 tsp coriander ground

-1/2-1 cup cold pressed olive oil
+- 1/2 cup olive oil extra-virgin

-salt to taste
+- salt to taste

-Serve with a sprinkle of smoked paprika.
+The hummus is all done!
+Serve with a sprinkle of smoked paprika if desired.